 Visit the EXPO.
 Support our Sponsors.
-Grab a coffee sensation from Bard and a Holy Donut.
-And visit the Convention bookstore, open 8 AM – 12 PM.
+Grab a coffee and visit the Convention bookstore, open 8 AM – 12 PM.

 Maine HR Convention

 Additional Specialty Tracks